 Flooring Subcontractor: CCI Flooring in Crest Hill, Illinois, with Robert D. Bauer, R.C.
 Bauer, Mike Bauer, Tony Hull, Colin O’Brien and Nathan Davis; www.ccifloors.com

 Materials Supplier: BDC Equipment and Rental; Crest Hill, Illinois; with Gary Vilcek; www.bdcsupply.com

 Stencil Vendor: Floormaps, with Rachel Knigge-Bruce and Kathren Knigge; www.floormapsinc.com

 Products and Equipment Used, all supplied by BDC Equipment and Rental: HTC grinders and diamond tooling; Mapecem Quickpatch from Mapei for transitions; Hi-Tech semi-rigid joint filler; SureCrete SCR concrete cleaner, Eco-Stain in white and Dura-Kote DK 400WB polyurethane sealer in satin

-Challenge and Scope of Project: To transform an existing ordinary concrete slab into a white-and-gray patterned floor with a faux fading stenciled design that looks like it’s been there for 30 years
+Challenge and Scope of Project: To transform an existing ordinary concrete slab into a white-and-gray patterned floor with a faux fading stenciled concrete floors that look like it’s been there for 30 years